senlin/so-clean-up-wp-seo/README.md

 Almost anyone who uses the Yoast SEO plugin will agree that it is a great SEO plugin, but the developers are adding more and more unwanted things to the WordPress backend.

-The purpose of the SO Hide SEO Bloat plugin, a free addon for the Yoast SEO plugin, is to clean up all those unwanted things.
+The purpose of the Hide SEO Bloat plugin, a free addon for the Yoast SEO plugin, is to clean up all those unwanted things.

 Since version 3.0.0 we have _simplified_ the settings page.
 The radio buttons with all/none choices are replaced with checkboxes for everything.
 Ticking the box means hiding (or removing) that particular "feature".

 It is a good idea to have a look at the Settings page if only to see what you can fine-tune.
 The link to the page has been added to the Yoast SEO menu and of course there is also a link to it from the Plugins page.

-If you like the SO Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
+If you like the Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
 You can also help a great deal by [translating the plugin](https://translate.wordpress.org/projects/wp-plugins/so-clean-up-wp-seo) into your own language.
-Alternatively you are welcome to make a [donation](https://so-wp.com/plugins/donations/).
+Alternatively you are welcome to make a [donation](https://so-wp.com/donations).
 Thanks!

 ## Default Settings current release